Time-consistent pension policy with minimum guarantee and sustainability constraint: The social planner's dynamic decision criterion

 \subsection{Buffer fund and pensioners dynamic utilities}

-The social planner's preference process is defined as $U(t,F_t) + \int_0^t V(s,\rho_s)ds$, where $U$ is the buffer fund dynamic utility, and $V$ is the aggregate dynamic utility of the pensioners.
-The sustainability constraint \eqref{ConstraintK2} and the adequacy constraint \eqref{AdequacyConstraint} are translated into stochastic domains for both $U$ and $V$.
+. $U$ is the buffer fund dynamic utility ({representing future generations}), and $V$ is the aggregate dynamic utility of the pensioners. \\ The sustainability constraint \eqref{ConstraintK2} and the adequacy constraint \eqref{AdequacyConstraint} are translated into stochastic domains for both $U$ and $V$.
 The supermartingale property induced by the dynamic programming principle will be translated into condition on local characteristics of $U$.
 This explains why we assume stronger regularity conditions on $U$ than on $V$. \begin{Definition}[Buffer fund utility] The buffer fund utility $U$ is a dynamic utility with domain $\mathcal{D}_U =\{ (\omega,t,z), \; z\geq \mathfrak{K}_t \}$, where $(\mathfrak{K}_t)$ is the sustainability bound satisfying \eqref{EqDynK} and with $U(t,\cdot)$ of class $\mathcal{C}^{3,\delta}$, that is of class $\mathcal{C}^3$ with ${U_{zzz}}$ $\delta$-H\"older, $\delta \in ]0,1[$. \end{Definition}

 The preference process of a pensioner of age $a$ at time $t$, is defined by $\bar{v}(t,a, p_t(a))$, with $p_t(a)$ then pension amount, and $\bar{v}$ a dynamic utility depending of the pensioner's age and taking into account uncertain future changes in the pensioners' preferences. \\ The social planner aggregates preferences of all pensioners to obtain the aggregated pensioners' dynamic utility defined by $\int^\infty_{a_r} \bar v(t, a, p_{t}(a)) \omega_{t}(a) n(t,a)da$, with $\omega_{t}(a)$ the weight given to a pensioner of age $a$ at time $t$.
 For instance, the social planner can take into account the actuarial fairness by giving more weight to pensioners who contributed more. \\ Recalling that $p_{t}(a) = p^{min}_{t}(a) \rho_t$, we can define a weighted dynamic utility $v$ applied to $\rho_t$, with